Blendify/blender-manual/blender_docs/manual/interface/buttons_and_controls.rst

 .. figure:: /images/ConceptButtons4.jpg
    :align: right

-   Datablock link buttons
+   Data-block link buttons

-   - To select a datablock, click :kbd:`LMB` on it.
+   - To select a data-block, click :kbd:`LMB` on it.
    - To add a new section (e.g. material, or particle system), click :kbd:`LMB` on the "+" button to the right of the list.
    - To remove a section, click :kbd:`LMB` on the "-" to the right of the list.